 This blog will provide tutorial articles on various topics in serious science.
 Curious but cautious readers may be interested in what to expect, so here are a few guidelines:

-- I’m aiming at people who want something a bit more substantial than the popular science market, so, yes, there will be some (in some cases, quite a few) equations;
+- I’m aiming at people who want something a bit more substantial than the popular science market, so, yes, there will be some (in some cases, a lot of) equations;

 - An index to the posts is provided – see the ‘Index’ link on the left.

-- The easiest way to keep up to date with new posts and comments is to subscribe to the RSS feeds (see links on left).
+- The easiest way to keep up to date with new posts and comments is to subscribe to the RSS feeds or for email updates (see links on left).

 - Mathematics is written using WordPress’s Latex feature.
 Latex can also be used in comments.
 Although Latex can be used to write entire books, it is only the mathematical typesetting features that are used here.
 For example, the quadratic formula can be written in Latex as .
 There are many web pages dealing with Latex, but a good introduction is here, where you should look only at the bits on mathematics.